Hero Image

 LGD puppies

-(LGDs) in a production setting.
 While appropriate bonding during the first 12-18 months of a dog’s life is important, pups with an inherent genetic predisposition for guarding livestock are more likely to become successful adult LGDs.
 Furthermore, physical traits (like hair coat, color, mature size, etc.) are preset by a pup’s genetics.
 Keep in mind that LGD behaviors are greatly influenced by how they are treated during the first year of their life.
 This fact sheet will help you select an LGD pup that will most likely fit your particular needs.
 Learn more

 General Public Outreach on Wildlife